DavMila/explainer-animation.pogress/README.md

 ### Scroll-Driven Animation

 In this [demo](https://codepen.io/bramus/pen/BaXwmyZ)
-the progress of a scroll-driven animation is used to set the video's current frame.
+the overall progress of a scroll-driven animation is used to set the video's current frame.

 ### Code Example